mohade09/mohade09.github.io/README.md

 ### Senior Data Architect | AWS  | July 2021 - Present

-- Lead the design and implementation data and anlytics paltform in cloud  for various clients using AWS
+- Lead the design and implementation of data and anlytics paltform in cloud  for various clients using AWS

 -  Working in  [AWS Data Lab](https://aws.amazon.com/aws-data-lab/), which offers accelerated, joint engineering engagements between customers and AWS technical resources to create tangible deliverables that accelerate data, analytics, artificial intelligence/machine learning (AI/ML), serverless, and containers modernization initiatives.

-- Collaborate with developers and engineers to ensure best practices and standards for cloud architecture and security
+- Collaborate with developers and engineers to ensure best practices and standards for building data platform at scale
-- Manage and optimize cloud resources and costs using tools such as CloudFormation, CDK and Deployment Manager
+- Manage and optimize cloud resources and costs using tools such as CloudFormation, CDK and Service catalog

-- Troubleshoot and resolve cloud issues using monitoring and logging tools such as CloudWatch, Application Insights and Stackdriver
+- Troubleshoot and resolve cloud/data issues using monitoring , logging,observability  tools such as CloudWatch, Application Insights,SparkUI and Stackdriver

-- Worked with customers to implement data mesh design pattern to build data products, worte blog posts and code artifacts to host opensource data catalog solution in AWS ecosystem.
+- Worked with customers to implement data mesh design pattern to build data products, wrote blog posts and code artifacts to host opensource data catalog solution in AWS ecosystem.

-### Data Sceince Delivery Lead /IoT Data Platform Lead | Electrolux . |  AUG 2018 - JUN 2021
+### Data Sceince Delivery Lead /IoT Data Platform Lead | Electrolux |  AUG 2018 - JUN 2021

 - Worked as a Big data and IoT architect in Electrolux connectivity Platform
 - The Responsibility was to formulate the cloud/data strategy for smart home ecosystem